 Foreign currency risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the respective functional currency.
 The Company's Peruvian subsidiaries are exposed to currency risk as they incur expenditures that are denominated in US dollars and the Peruvian Soles, and their functional currency is the Canadian dollar.
 The Company does not hedge its exposure to fluctuations in foreign exchange rates.
-A 10% fluctuation in the US dollar and Peruvian Sole would have an impact of \$69,000 (December 31, 2022 - 66,000) to the Company's net loss for the year.
+A 10% fluctuation in the US dollar and Peruvian Sole would have an impact of \$65,000 (December 31, 2022 - \$66,000) to the Company.